diepbp/Trau/README.md

 	./Trau [option] fileName
 ```
 The folllowing options are avaiable:
-- -language [smt2.0 | smt2.5 | smt2.6]: specify the input language.
+- -language [smt2.0 | cvc4 | smt2.6]: specify the input language.
 Trau officially supports SMT2.0 (default input language).
-SMT2.5, SMT2.6 are under the development.
+CVC4 language version, SMT2.6 are under the development.
 - -model: print satisfying assignments if the result is SAT.
 - -crosscheck [s3 | cvc4 | z3str3]: specify a string solver to either cross-check satisfying assignments produced by Trau if Trau returns SAT, or run with the input test if Trau returns UNSAT.
-S3 supports SMT2.0 language while CVC4 and Z3str3 support SMT2.5 and SMT2.6.
+S3 supports SMT2.0 language while CVC4 and Z3str3 support CVC4 language and SMT2.6.
 Note that, "-crosscheck cvc4" works only if CVC4 is installed and in your PATH.
 - -grm grammarFile: specify a grammar file.

 Running Example(s)